How to Migrate a WordPress® Installation to a cPanel & WHM Server

 localexample.com/phpmyadmin, where localexample represents your locally-hosted domain.
 The phpMyAdmin interface will appear.

 Click Export in the toolbar.
 A new interface will appear.

 Under the Export Methods: heading, select either of the following export methods:

-- Quick — This method displays the minimum settings.
+- Quick (recommended) — This method displays the minimum settings.

 - Custom — This method displays all possible settings.

 Select the database’s format from the Format: menu.
 This setting defaults to SQL.

 Click Go.
 The system will create a download file that contains your database information.

 Connect to your web hosting account via your preferred FTP client and upload your WordPress files to your web host account’s

 Create a MySQL® database to which to import the WordPress database in cPanel’s MySQL Databases interface (cPanel » Home » Databases » MySQL® Databases).